It takes a village to raise a child, but it takes a whole eco-system to keep them safe to help them grow.

 What are child protection eco-systems?

-How do we build stronger eco-systems?
+How can we help build capacity?

 Everyone has a role to play in supporting a strong child protection eco-system whether this be in a professional capacity or as a family member, friend, or neighbour.
 Investing in strengthening the system through establishing child protection committees, supporting social workers, or building the capacity of teachers, or police for example, and coordinating this with the efforts at national or international level, makes for a more sustainable and comprehensive approach to child protection.